Dry Needling and Quantum Theory

 This is not witchcraft or black magic, although I’m not entirely convinced of that.
 I read a lot of fantasy books so I have some thoughts… But seriously, we know for a fact that this crazy coupling happens.

 Remember the story I told you earlier, about sticking a needle into someone’s ankle and watching her jaw bounce around like she was freezing?
 She had chronic jaw pathology by the way, that significantly improved after this happened.
 What if these two parts of this person’s body were somehow entangled?
-And by addressing the ankle, it’s entangled tissue in the jaw also improved?
+And by addressing the ankle, the corresponding entangled tissue in the jaw also improved?
 Or was the entangled tissue in the brain, that caused the jaw to change?
 What if this is really what acupuncture meridians are?
 A kind of map for typical quantumly coupled portions of our bodies and brains?
 What if the homunculus is in some way a map of quantum systems that we understand exist, but not precisely how?

 I always think about this question; what percent of all scientific medical knowledge do we currently understand and have mastery over?
 I bet if we could quantify all the scientific medical knowledge, past, present, and future, as a whole, we currently know less than 10% of all of it.
 Just think about all the crazy medicines out there for all sorts of nonsense that people could mostly avoid simply by staying in shape and eating healthy.
 If we really knew what we were doing, people would not need to take pills long term, or for life for certain conditions.
 We could just fix it and be done with it.
 We wouldn’t simply treat disease, we would eliminate disease.
 I believe Quantum theory will come to play a pivotal role in the evolution of medicine, including DN, if the pharmaceutical companies don’t sabotage it first.